stats4sd/coffee_platform/README.md

    ```

    Extra note:
-   If you got "cannot find module "webpack-cli/package.json" error when running command "npm i",
+   If you got "Cannot find module 'webpack-cli/package.json' error" when running command "npm i",
    it can be resolved by executing below commands:

    1. Install webpack-cli globally